Katoro Gold PLC - Haneti Nickel Project Update

 In 2012/13, the

-A follow up extensive soil sampling programme was then undertaken, the results of which were announced by Katoro on
+Follow up soil sampling has since been undertaken in the central part of the HIUC, the results of which were announced by Katoro on

-Following further review of the accumulated work undertaken, the JV partners have agreed to immediately implement a drill programme at two of the Project's key targets: Mihanza Hill and
+Following further review of the accumulated work undertaken, the next step is to implement a drill programme for nickel sulphide at two of the Project's key targets: Mihanza Hill and

 For further information please visit www.katorogold.com or contact: